 Introduction

 This guide details the 32 steps required to install the FIA BioSum software on your Windows computer for the first time—what we call a “full installation”.
 Instructions for upgrading from a previous version of BioSum are provided in an Appendix at the end of this guide.
 BioSum should be installed from an account with administrative privileges.
 Some components, such as ORACLE Express Edition, must be installed from an administrative account.
 One benefit of installing all components from an “admin” account is that all components are then available to be run from any user account on the computer.
 It is also essential that BioSum “projects”, the datasets assembled and analyzed during the BioSum workflow, be in “trusted locations” as defined in the MS Access configuration to eliminate disk write failures in a project’s database.

-If installing on a Forest Service computer, obtaining admin access is very difficult.
-While most of the components can be installed using the <Run Elevated> option on the right click menu, paying strict attention to the instructions herein, the ORACLE XE software installation and User Account Controls modification can ONLY be accomplished from a genuine admin account.
-Forest Service users will need to contact BioSum developers at install@biosum.info for assistance with these steps.
+If installing on a Forest Service computer, full administrative account access is not available.
+While most of the components can be installed using the <Run Elevated> option on the right click menu, paying strict attention to the instructions herein, the ORACLE XE software installation and User Account Controls modification can ONLY be accomplished with full administrative access.
+Users with computers on the Forest Service should refer to Appendix 2 for installing additional components allow BioSum to function without installing ORACLE XE.
+Forest Service users should skip steps 2-8 and NOT try to install and configure ORACLE XE or the FIADB Oracle Schema.

 The full installation can be initiated from FIA_BIOSUM_SETUP.ZIP.
 Use your favorite archive program (e.g., 7-zip, WinZip) to extract this archive to C:\ -- this will create the folder C:\FIA_BioSum and subfolders such as C:\FIA_BioSum\Setup.
 After archive extraction, five critical installation tasks must be performed:

-Install Oracle 11g Express Edition (XE), if not already installed
+Install Oracle 11g Express Edition (XE), if not already installed (unless the computer is on the USFS network; If a USFS computer, refer to Appendix 2)

-Install FIADB Oracle Schema, if not already installed
+Install FIADB Oracle Schema, if not already installed (unless the computer is on the USFS network)

 Install R, if not already installed on the computer (version 3.4 or better)